Otann/otann.github.io/_posts/2016-03-05-clojure-kickoff.markdown

 ### Symbols

-Symbols' closest analogy is identifiers in other languages.
+Closest analogy is identifiers in other languages.

 Let's give a piece of data a name to to play with it: